-The overarching goal of this Sustainability Action Plan is to provide a shared vision and pathway for Laurier to improve its relationship with the land and people with whom we share it.
+Wilfrid Laurier University strives to improve its relationship with the land and people with whom we share it.
 As such, it is important to further our understanding of the long-standing history that has brought Laurier to reside on the land, and to seek to understand our place within that history.

-Today, this gathering place is home to many First Nations, Métis and Indigenous peoples from across Turtle Island.
 Acknowledging them reminds us of our important connection to this land where we live, learn and work.
-We recognize, honour and respect these nations as the traditional stewards of the lands and water on which Laurier is now present.
+We recognize, honour and respect these Nations as the traditional stewards, since time immemorial, of the lands and water on which Laurier is now present.

 We see you are accessing our website on IE8.
 We recommend you view in Chrome, Safari, Firefox or IE9+ instead.×